After the Immigration Document is Issued

 Welcome to Georgetown University!
 Students who have a Form I-20 or Form DS-2019 from Georgetown are ready to start the next phase of U.S. immigration.
 Whether students are applying for a new visa, paying the SEVIS I-901 Fee, transferring their immigration status or looking for information about their responsibilities upon arrival, this guide clarifies the steps each student must follow to finalize the process of becoming a Georgetown F-1 or J-1 international student.
 Information on health insurance, housing, bank accounts, etc. are available on the Resources page.
 Upon arrival, the Office of Global Services (OGS) staff, faculty, and academic deans/advisors will be prepared to answer remaining questions.

-What is Orientation and am I required to attend?
+What is International Student Orientation and am I required to attend?

 With limited exceptions*, each international student applying for admission to the United States must hold a valid entry visa.
 Students should contact their nearest U.S. consulate for specific details on how to obtain an F-1 or J-1 nonimmigrant student visa.
 In Taiwan, contact the American Institute.